 Tent pitches are set apart in clearings in our beautiful woodland location and there are “faraway tent pitches”, set on top of a hill overlooking the Bracken Valley.
 These are very popular, although there is a short additional walk to the toilets and shower.

 Our lovely Bell Tents are also set in forest clearings and, in addition to designated fire pits and grills, come with their own firewood allocation, beds, a picnic table, camping chairs and cooking utensils for our "wild glamping" experience - ideal for families or those who want a comfortable hassle-free option.
 As we are off-grid, don't expect hair dryers, phone chargers, power points, butler service, silk sheets or hot tubs.
 "Wild glamping" is about a real camping experience made easy, with just about all the camping equipment you should need, set-up and waiting for you.

 Adjacent to the campsite is the Estate’s meadowland area of conservation, which encompasses 110 acres of the largest and most important surviving tracts of interconnected ancient meadow in the South East.
 The Beech Estate woodlands and meadows support birds of prey such as hobby, buzzard, kestrel, sparrow hawks and barn owls.
 The meadows are full of orchids, ox-eye daisies, quaking grasses, bird’s foot trefoil and knapweed.
 As it stands 34 different species of butterfly have been identified on Beech Estate (including clouded yellows and painted ladies) as well as a number of rare insects.

-We also provide our unique eco toilets and shower in a custom-made wooden gypsy-style caravan.
+We also provide compost toilets, flushing toilets and our famous outdoor bucket showers.
 The campsite is off-grid with no electricity but we have a mains water supply.